800-851-6377

 Snowshoeing

-An excellent event for snowshoers is "Snowshoe Cook Forest at Night: Fire Tower Road."
-This is a three-mile interpretive snowshoe program that takes place each year in March.
-The adventure runs from Nuthole Cabin to Seneca Point.
-Along the way, you'll learn how to identify animal tracks and explore the Seneca Point Cave.
-The specific date of the event varies from year to year.
-Check with the Pennsylvania DCNR to get the exact date.
+One of the most exciting events for snowshoers is the "Snowshoe Cook Forest at Night: Fire Tower Road," which is a three-mile interpretive snowshoe program conducted annually in March.
+The adventure begins from Nuthole Cabin to Seneca Point, and along the way, you'll learn how to identify animal tracks and explore the Seneca Point Cave.
+The specific date for this event varies from year to year, so it's best to check with the Pennsylvania DCNR to get the exact date.
+Fire Tower Road is the closest to Hominy Ridge Cabins and Gift Shop.

 Otter Spotting